cgrates/cgrates/docs/ees.rst

 	Block further exports until this one finishes.
 In case of *false* the control will be given to the next export template as soon as this one was started.

 attempts
 	Number of attempts before giving up on the export and writing the failed request to file.
-The failed request will be written to *failed_posts_dir* defined in *general* section.
+The failed request will be written to *failed_posts_dir*.

-field_separator
-	Field separator to be used in some export types (ie. *\*file_csv*).

-attributes_context
-	The context used when sending the CDR event to :ref:`AttributeS` for modifications.
-If empty, there will be no event sent to :ref:`AttributeS`.

 fields
 	List of fields for the exported event.
 Not affecting templates like *\*http_json_cdr* or *\*amqp_json_cdr* with fixed content.